PParmar2000/pparmar2000.github.io/_pages/cv.md

 Service and leadership
 ======
-* Provided services for data management in Automatic Knowledge ltd. under Alasdair Rae
+* Currently signed in to 43 different slack teams